sadil01/rlac/_posts/2019-04-18-welcome-to-jekyll.md

 This normalization step is important because characters appear at different frequencies across texts.
 Without normalization, a character who simply appears more often might appear to have more interiority even if the proportion of interior language is low.
 The R analysis therefore provides a more comparable measure across texts.

 Together, Voyant Tools and RMarkdown provided complementary perspectives.
+More broadly, this approach reflects a shift in how texts are read in digital environments, where computational tools increasingly mediate interpretation and allow patterns to be identified at scale rather than through linear reading alone.
 Voyant enabled exploratory discovery and interactive visualization, while R allowed more controlled computational analysis and the creation of customized visualizations that summarized patterns across the corpus.

 ## Findings